-The Company classifies its trade and other payables (excluding statutory payables), lease liability and dividends payable under this category.
+The Company classifies its trade and other payables (excluding statutory payables), lease liability and dividends payable under this category (see Notes 11, 13 and 18).

 Reclassification

 The Company reclassifies its financial assets when, and only when, it changes its business model for managing those financial assets.
 The reclassification is applied prospectively from the first day of the first reporting year following the change in business model (reclassification date).